AabHi-4321/customer-behaviour-analysis-based-on-py-sql-powerbi/README.md

 * Total customers: **~4,000**
-* Only **7.3% customers are subscribed**, while **92.7% are non-subscribers** 👉 Huge opportunity to improve subscription adoption
+* Only **7.3% customers are subscribed**, while **92.7% are non-subscribers**

+👉 Indicates a **huge opportunity to improve subscription adoption**

 ---